Email: info@collegeofathens.edu Phone: +1-706-769-1472

 Biblical Studies

-This course presents an overview of the history of the Bible, its writing and centuries of preservation, and provides an introduction to the history and theology of selected books and passages of the Old Testament.
-Through the study of the Old Testament, students will build their inductive Bible study skills.
+This course explores the basic principles of Christian beliefs, community, and ministry, as well as the promise of Christ’s return through a study of the history and theology of the books of the New Testament.
+Through the study of the New Testament, students will build their inductive Bible study skills.

 Meeting Times: Online